Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

 If $u_{ij}$ denotes the $i,j$'th matrix element of $U$, then the following well-formed, normal form, partial quantum transition function (which acts only on the mark and quantum tracks) implements $M'$:

-This machine is proper, never alters the mark track, and, for given mark track configuration, always runs for the same number of time steps.
-So substituting it in the looping machine produces a proper QTM $M_2$.
+$M'$ is proper, never alters the mark track, and, for given mark track configuration, always runs for the same number of time steps.
+So substituting $M'$ in the looping machine \TM{Loop} of \cref{looping2} produces a proper QTM $M_2$.
 Furthermore, since $M'$ takes $O(n)$ time and at most $n+1$ space, $M_2$ runs for time $O(k n + k \log k)$, uses at most $\max(n,\abs{k})+2$ space, and never moves the head before the starting cell.

-The only \emph{qubits} on which the overall QTM acts are the two qubits in the quantum tracks of the cells marked by $t$ and $c$, the auxiliary qubit stored on the mark track (let's label this $m$), and the two internal qubits stored in the internal states $q_2^j$ of $M_1$ and $q_{1,2}^j$ of $M_2$ (let's label these auxiliary $M_1$ and $M_2$ internal qubits by $a_{1,2}$).
-Qubits $m$, $a_1$ and $a_2$ are initially in the $\ket{0}$ state.
-Apart from classical processing to move the head into the correct location, $M_1$ just applies a CNOT between the $c$ and $a_1$ qubits, followed by a CNOT between the $a_1$ and $m$ qubits.
+The only \emph{qubits} on which the overall QTM acts are the two qubits in the quantum tracks of the cells marked by $t$ and $c$, the auxiliary qubit stored on the mark track (which we label $m$), and the two internal qubits stored in the internal states $q_2^j$ of $M_1$ and $q_{1,2}^j$ of $M_2$ (let's label these $j_{1,2}$, respectively).
+Qubits $m$, $j_1$ and $j_2$ are all initially in the $\ket{0}$ state.
+Apart from classical processing to move the head into the correct location, $M_1$ just applies a CNOT between the $c$ and $j_1$ qubits, followed by a CNOT between the $j_1$ and $m$ qubits, and finally another CNOT between the $c$ and $j_1$ qubits:

-Similarly, $M'$ applies a CNOT between the $m$ and $a_2$ qubits, a control-$U$ operation between the $a_2$ and $t$ qubits, and a final CNOT between the $m$ and $a_2$ qubits.
-Letting $cU$ denote the control-$U$ gate, and recalling that the $a_2$ qubit starts off in the $\ket{0}$ state, the overall effect of this is:
+Similarly, $M'$ applies a CNOT between the $k$ and $j_2$ qubits, a control-$U$ operation between the $j_2$ and $t$ qubits, and a final CNOT between the $k$ and $j_2$ qubits.
+Letting $cU$ denote the control-$U$ gate, and recalling that the $j_2$ qubit starts off in the $\ket{0}$ state, the overall effect of this is: